cycoslave/kali-nethunter-kernels/README.md

 # Kali NetHunter Devices

-[This repository](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-devices) contains all the pre-compiled [kernels](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-kernel), kernel modules, and [installation scripts](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-utils) necessary for [building an installer](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-project/-/tree/master/nethunter-installer) tailored for a supported device.
+[This repository](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-devices) contains all the pre-compiled [kernels](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-kernel), kernel modules, and [installation scripts](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-utils) necessary for [building an installer](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-installer) tailored for a supported device.

-[nethunter-installer](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-project/tree/master/nethunter-installer) will clone this repository when using `./bootstrap.sh` in the [nethunter-installer](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-project/tree/master/nethunter-installer) directory of the [main Kali NetHunter repository](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-project).
+[kali-nethunter-installer](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-installer) will clone this repository when using `./bootstrap.sh`.

 ## How to add a new/unsupported device